 The watch also comes complete with a good quality hardwood presentation box, as shown.

-This is a simply wonderful vintage gold Jaeger-LeCoultre watch and a particularly significant 1st edition model which holds a special position in the evolution of automatic watches.
-We are very proud to offer this superb example here in completely immaculate condition.
+This is a simply wonderful vintage gold Jaeger-LeCoultre watch and one which we are very proud to offer here in completely immaculate condition.
 It is many more times more stylish than a modern equivalent watch and even though over 70 years old, it is still completely fresh, reliable and practical to wear as an everyday watch, should you wish to do so.
 However you may view it, this timepiece will make an excellent investment and heirloom piece, as well as be something to treasure and enjoy.
 As each year goes by and the world market for vintage gold watches grows ever larger, the limited supply allied to high demand means prices will inevitably climb ever higher!

 A word about our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring these to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post-sales care and service.
 This approach inevitably means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are a number of well known stores in West London which are very successful, charging between two to three times the price you see here.
 We therefore consider our prices to be fair, given the quality of watches we have to offer.

 We are happy to accept PayPal as this is the quickest method of payment.
 However, if you wish to pay by bank transfer, we will be pleased to pass on a 3% transaction saving to you.
 Similarly, if you wish to pay by International SWIFT or International Bank Wire Transfer, we will provide you with our BIC / Swift number and our IBAN number.